Graham Norton: Personal life

+Norton primarily resides in the Wapping area of London.
+He also owns homes in Murray Hill, Manhattan, and in Ahakista, County Cork.
+He previously had a home in Bexhill-on-Sea, East Sussex, but sold it in 2022.

-In 1989, Norton was mugged, beaten up, and stabbed by a group of attackers in London.
-He lost half of his blood and nearly died.
+In 1989, Norton was a victim of a violent mugging by a group of attackers in London where he lost half of his blood and nearly died.
 He said that an elderly couple were the ones who found him and that they "saved his life" after calling for an ambulance.
 He did not think the attack was homophobic, as he was walking alone at the time.
-He was hospitalised for two-and-a-half weeks before eventually recovering from the attack.
+He was hospitalised for two and a half weeks before recovering from the attack.

-In January 2012, Norton's home was burgled.
-The keys to his Lexus were stolen during the burglary.
+In January 2012, Norton's home was burgled and the keys to his Lexus were stolen.
 He appealed for the return of his car during his BBC Radio 2 show the following day.

-Norton primarily resides in the Wapping area of London.
-He also owns an apartment in New York City and a holiday home in Ahakista, County Cork.
-He had two dogs, a labradoodle called Bailey and a terrier called Madge, which he adopted from the UK charity Dogs Trust in 2012.
-In September 2020, he said that Madge had died in December 2019, and said in October 2020 that Bailey had recently died in Cork at the age of 15.
+He adopted two dogs from the UK charity Dogs Trust in 2012 which he regarded as his "significant others", a labradoodle called Bailey and a terrier called Madge.
+Madge was at least 16 years old when she died in December 2019.
+In October 2020, he said that Bailey had recently died in Cork at the age of 15.

-Norton is gay.
-He dated Kristian Seeber, who performs as the drag queen Tina Burner.
-He split up from his partner of two years, Trevor Patterson, in 2013, and broke up with his subsequent partner, Andrew Smith, in 2015.
-He said in 2015 that his ex-boyfriends often resented the role they had to play in the public eye as his partner.
+Norton had a five-year on-again, off-again relationship with Kristian Seeber, whom he met at Barracuda Lounge in New York City in 2001.
+Seeber performs as drag queen Tina Burner, and moved to the United Kingdom to be with Norton until their separation in 2006.
+Norton had a two-year relationship with Trevor Patterson which ended in 2013, and a three-year relationship with Andrew Smith, which ended in 2015.

-On 10 July 2022, Norton held a wedding blessing party, with his new husband Jonathan McLeod, at Bantry House in County Cork.
+On 10 July 2022, Norton married Scottish filmmaker Jono McLeod at Bantry House in County Cork.

-In October 2022, Norton deactivated his Twitter account following criticism from J. K. Rowling and supporters after he had replied to an interview question on transgender rights that it would be better to "talk to trans people, talk to the parents of trans kids, talk to doctors" than to celebrities like himself.